alevann/tsundoku/docs/programming/guards.md

   const didSaveCredentials = await saveLoginCredentials(username, password)

-  // This is not a guard (it's at the end of the function) if (didSaveCredentials) {
+  // This is also not a guard
+  if (didSaveCredentials) {
     moveToNextScreen()
   } else {